hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/endpoints/README.md

 ## 2. <algorithm>

 No algorithm is presented in the provided code.
-The text describes the structure and purpose of the `endpoints` module and its submodules, but lacks specific code examples to illustrate a step-by-step execution flow.
+The text describes the structure and purpose of the `endpoints` module and its submodules, but lacks specific code examples to illuStarte a step-by-step execution flow.

 ## 3. <mermaid>